-Lynsey is the Managing Director of Communities that Work, the national body championing the role of social housing in building communities that work.
-She has worked across housing, employment & skills for a decade with Communities that Work and the National Housing Federation.
-Lynsey was a Director at a central London Further Education College, co-founded the first Apprenticeship Training Agency in the UK and consulted for KPMG on their World Class Skills programme.
+Lynsey Sweeney is the Managing Director of Communities that Work.
+She has worked across housing, employment and skills for a decade, with Communities that Work and the National Housing Federation.
+Lynsey was a director at a central London Further Education College, co-founded the first Apprenticeship Training Agency in the UK and consulted for KPMG on their World Class Skills programme.
 Prior to this, Lynsey worked for VSO in China, Ethiopia and London.

-Jenny Riddell, Director at BECG, and leads Communities that Work’s communications work.
+Jenny Riddell is director at BECG and leads Communities that Work’s communications work.
 She has been working in social housing communications for over five years, and ten years in communications and lobbying.
 She works on a range of infrastructure and housing briefs, helping clients deliver strategic PR and communication needs.

-BECG is a specialist communications agency, providing public affairs, internal communications and strategic PR counsel across the built environment.
+BECG is a specialist communications agency, providing public affairs, internal communications, crisis communications and strategic PR counsel across the built environment.

 Website administrator / graphic designer

-Allen is an independent digital designer providing graphic and web based consultancy services to a variety of local, national, and european clients.
+Allen Tullett is an independent digital designer providing graphic and web-based consultancy services to a variety of local, national, and European clients.

-He has a wide range of skills in-house, these include: brand creation and development, graphic design for print, website design and development, e-commerce solutions, online marketing, and social media management.
+He has a wide range of skills including brand creation and development, graphic design for print, website design and development, e-commerce solutions, online marketing, and social media management.

-Barbara is a former housing association Chief Executive and is well known in the sector.
-She ran West Kent, a top performing association, for 9 years, stepping down in 2010, and was awarded the OBE for services to social housing in 2008.
+Barbara Thorndick is a former housing association chief executive and is well known in the sector.
+She ran West Kent, a top performing association, for 9 years, stepping down in 2010.
+Barbara was also awarded the OBE for services to social housing in 2008.
 She now runs her own business, coaching and mentoring senior people in the sector and supporting Communities that Work.

-Julie Haywood is whg Director of Community Investment a Midlands based Housing Association.
-Julie leads on whg Community Investment programme which includes employment and skills, financial and digital inclusion, strategic and community partnerships as well as overseeing programmes funded through whg charitable subsidiary organisation.
+Julie Haywood is director of community investment at whg, a Midlands-based housing association.
+Julie leads on Community Investment programme at whg which includes employment and skills, financial and digital inclusion, strategic and community partnerships as well as overseeing programmes funded through whg’s charitable subsidiary organisations.

-Julie sees Communities that Work as a key national voice in raising the profile of Housing Association’s delivering on the employment and skills agenda.
-Sustaining tenancies is core business to HA’s and a key component of this is supporting people into work.
-Julie is keen to showcase this work through Communities that Work, increase our membership base of excellent HA’s who should be delivering on this agenda.
+Julie sees Communities that Work as a key national voice in raising the profile of housing associations’ delivery in the employment and skills agenda.
+Sustaining tenancies is core to housing associations’ business, and a key component of this is supporting people into work.
+Julie is keen to showcase this work through Communities that Work and encourage other social landlords to join us.

-Debra Scarratt, Head of Inspired to Achieve, leads the employment support function at Yarlington Housing Group, a south west based provider of housing solutions.
-Inspired to Achieve is a wholly owned subsidiary of Yarlington and works to deliver a range of contracts focused on moving people into employment, education and training.
+Debra Scarratt is head of Inspired to Achieve and leads the employment support function at Yarlington Housing Group, a South West-based provider of housing solutions.
+Inspired to Achieve is a wholly-owned subsidiary of Yarlington and works to deliver a range of contracts focused on moving people into employment, education and training.

-Prior to Yarlington, Debra held over 15 years’ experience working in careers and employment sector roles starting as a Careers Adviser and quickly progressing to working within senior management positions.
-Debra brings a unique and wide-ranging wealth of knowledge on best practice to support opportunities for social inclusion and mobility.
+Debra has over 15 years’ experience working in the careers and employment sector starting as a careers adviser and quickly progressing to work in senior management positions.
+Debra brings a unique and wide-ranging wealth of knowledge on best practice to support opportunities for social inclusion and mobility across communities.

-Community Development Director of Optivo, William Miller, leads on the community development strategy and service delivery across Optivo.
+William Miller is community development director at Optivo, where he leads the community development strategy and service delivery across the organisation.

-William's main priority is in supporting residents into training, jobs and community enterprise activities.
-He recognises the contribution Communities that Work can make in supporting Housing Associations to develop and deliver better, more "leading edge resident employment support services", and better supporting residents into employment.
+William's priority is supporting residents into training, jobs and community enterprise activities.
+He recognises the contribution that Communities that Work makes in supporting housing associations to develop and deliver better leading-edge resident employment support services, and better support for residents into employment.

 Southern Housing Group

-John Gleeson is Head of Community Investment at Southern Housing Group, where he has led on a range of activities of the Group over the past five years, including employment and skills, financial and digital inclusion and developing community partnerships.
+John Gleeson is head of community investment at Southern Housing Group, where he has led on a range of activities of the organisation over the past five years, including employment and skills, financial and digital inclusion and developing community partnerships.

 Prior to joining Southern Housing Group, John worked in a number of organisations involved in the provision of housing with support, where he gained an understanding of the support needs of clients further from the labour market.

-Awarded Housing Hero’s ‘Inspirational Leader of the Year’ for his work in employment support services, Marc is passionate about employment and training being viewed as a core function of housing services.
+Awarded Housing Hero’s ‘Inspirational Leader of the Year’ for his work in employment support services, Marc is passionate about employment and training as core functions of housing services.